Rules and Regulations

 Why mention CSOS?

-Whilst the estate is a ‘built estate’ (no new construction), the objective of the design guidelines is to encourage individual creativity while fostering a unity of materials and finishes to ensure that the overall development harmonizes to create a balanced life style for all residents.
+Although the estate is fully developed, the design guidelines aim to encourage individual creativity while maintaining a consistent character of materials and finishes.
+This ensures the estate retains a harmonious appearance and supports a balanced lifestyle for all residents.

 Conduct Rules and Regulations